eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 For PuB-EAAs, the Relying Party Instance verifies a PuB-EAA by first verifying the signature of the PuB-EAA Provider over the PuB-EAA, using the PuB-EAA Provider certificate issued by a QTSP.
 Subsequently, the Relying Party Instance verifies the signature over this certificate, using the corresponding trust anchor from the QTSP Trusted List.
 Note that both the PuB-EAA Provider and the QTSP may use an intermediate signing certificate.
 All other things being equal, the verification of a PuB-EAA will therefore involve one or more extra certificates, compared to the verification of a PID or QEAA.

-Finally, for non-qualified EAAs, the applicable Rulebook may describe how the Relying Party Instance should obtain the relevant trust anchor.
+Finally, for non-qualified EAAs, the applicable Rulebook may describe how the Relying Party Instance obtains the relevant trust anchor.

 The above implies that a Relying Party Instance is aware whether the attestation it is requesting from a Wallet Instance is a PID, a QEAA, a PuB-EAA, or a non-qualified EAA.
 Also, the Relying Party Instance stores trust anchors in such a way that, at the time of verification, it is able to distinguish between trust anchors usable either for PIDs, for QEAAs, for PuB-EAAs, or for non-qualified EAAs.